-- Determines if the arrangements identified for a candidate require prior approval from the awarding bodies before the arrangements are put in place or if approval is centre-delegated. - Follows AA in section 8, have all appropriate evidence is on file, completed original form 8 is held signed and dated. - Apply online for AAO with Exams Officer.
+- Determines if the arrangements identified for a candidate require prior approval from the awarding bodies before the arrangements are put in place or if approval is centre-delegated. - Follows AA in section 8, have all appropriate evidence is on file, completed original form 8 is held signed and dated. - Provides an original or PDF of the fully completed Form 8, together with the evidence of the assessor's qualification, if the candidate changes centre. - Apply online for AAO with Exams Officer.